socrateasehq/coding-problems-template/difficulty_1/3_detect_loop_in_linkedlist/problem.md

 1

 **Explanation:**
-Here, the last node 3 points to a node with index number 1 which creates a cycle.
+Here, the last node (3) points to a node with index number 1 which creates a loop.

 ### Example 2